-The last line in Listing 2 is the other unconventional HTML source line.
-Any line which begins with "//" is treated as a comment and that line is removed from the file when it is prepared for down loading into the PicoWeb server's "file system".
+PicoWeb HTML Coding - Listing 2 shows the contents of the project's "home page" (hello.htm).
+To those familiar with HTML, this file looks like an ordinary HTML document in every way except for the first line.
+Any line which begins with "//" in the first column is treated as a comment and that line is replaced by a blank line when it is prepared for down loading into the PicoWeb server's "file system".